metricly/metricly-docs/content/getting-started/onboarding-wizard.md

 ### 2. Enable Cost & Usage Reports in AWS

-Cost and Usage Reports (CUR) have replaced Detailed Billing in AWS.
-CloudWisdom recommends switching to (or starting with) a CUR setup instead of using AWS Detailed Billing.
+Cost & Usage Reports (CUR) have replaced Detailed Billing in AWS.
+CloudWisdom requires Cost & Usage Report data and no longer supports Detailed Billing files.

 {{% notice tip %}}

-Already have an existing Cost and Usage Report with GZIP or ZIP compression set up?
+Already have an existing hourly Cost & Usage Report with GZIP or ZIP compression set up?
 Great!
 You can skip this section.
 You'll need to provide your CUR's Report Path Prefix at a later stage in this setup.

 {{% /notice %}}